Utah School Choice Roadmap

 Utah Charter Schools

 Charter schools are tuition-free public schools that have extra freedom to innovate with curriculum and learning methods.
-Utah has more than 130 charter schools that parents can choose from; check out a map of charter schools.
+Utah has more than 130 charter schools that parents can choose from; check out a map of these charter schools.
+Currently, 11.1% of K-12 students in Utah attend a public charter school.

-You can learn more from The Utah Association of Public Charter Schools.
+You can learn more from The Utah Association of Public Charter Schools or the Utah Charter School Conversations podcast.
 You can also read frequently asked questions about charter schools at the Utah State Board of Education, one of the authorizers for charter schools in your state.

 Parents, educators, and community members can find education-related data about public schools (such as student proficiency and student growth rates) at Utah State Board of Education’s Data Gateway.